cdig/cd-module/README.md

 # Upgrade Path [Draft]

 Here's how you'd upgrade a v1 module to v2.

-These commands will rewrite a number of files in your module, so be prepared for breaking changes.
-Have a backup, and test your upgraded module.
+### Phase One

+First, you should make sure you're working on a fresh COPY of your module.
+If anything goes wrong, you should feel comfortable just trashing the upgraded version, and falling back to the original.

+There's a few files that need special handling, before we go ahead with the automated process below.

+Open `source/styles.scss`.
+Normally this file is just full of import statements, and comments separating them.
+If you have any actual CSS rules in here, you need to pull those rules out into a separate file — I suggest calling that file `module.scss`, and placing it directly in the `source` folder.

+Now take a look at `source/scripts.coffee`.
+Same deal — normally it's just a bunch of @codekit-append statements.
+If you have any actual CoffeeScript code in here, you need to pull it out into a separate file — I suggest calling this file `module.coffee`, and placing it directly in the `source` folder.
+Also, this code needs to work regardless of load order.
+You should probably email the code to Ivan to double-check.
+No need to wait for a reply, though — onward with the upgrade!

+### Chapter Two

-1. Open the Terminal, and `cd` into your module folder
-2. Copy this entire block, including the empty space after at the end.
+Open the Terminal, and `cd` into your module folder.
+Copy this entire block, *including the empty space* after the comment at the end.

     ```bash
     curl -fsS https://raw.githubusercontent.com/cdig/cd-module-template/v2/dist/package.json > package.json